DoctorDerek/kos.github.io/data/campgrounds.md

 ### KOS offers 4 great Wi-Fi Packages at Edgewater

-Simply look for the campground network on your wireless compatible device when you are at the park and self-register for the Wi-Fi package of your choice.
+Simply look for the campground network on your wireless compatible device when you are at the park and self-register for the Wi-Fi package of your choice using a credit card.

-DAILY\*
-$7.95
-plus tax

-3 DAY WEEKEND\*
-$14.95
-plus tax

-WEEKLY\*
-$26.95
-plus tax

-MONTHLY\*\*
-$46.95
-plus tax

-Credit Card required \* Connection limited to one device \*\* Connection limited to two devices – Please call to activate second device

-SEASONAL FIXED WIRELESS INTERNET SERVICE

-$59.99
-250 GB per month, up to 6 Mbps
-Friendly technical support 7 days a week.
-Seasonal billing options are available.
-Contact us today and ask about our free installation